Difference Between General Ledger and Trial Balance

 Solution: We need to put respective balances in a suitable debit or credit head.

-Flow chart showing the different financial transaction in an organization and steps where general ledger and Trial balance come into the picture:
+Flow chart showing the different financial transactions in an organization and steps where general ledger and Trial balance come into the picture:

 Key Differences

 - Level of Summary: The general ledger may have a hundred pages as per the volume of transactions.
-In contrast, the trial balance has only a few pages that have an ending balance of general ledger.
+In contrast, the trial balance has only a few pages with an ending balance of the general ledger.

-- Usage: For accountants, general ledger serves as the primary source of information while examining books of accounts.
-On the other hand, the trial balance is used to measure the mathematical accuracy of all debits and credits as the totals of both should be equal to verify that the books are in balance.
-At the end audit of the organization, the auditors have final balances for all accounts available in trial balance so that they can do their job more efficiently.
+- Usage: For accountants, the general ledger is the primary source of information while examining books of accounts.
+On the other hand, the trial balance is used to measure the mathematical accuracy of all debits and credits, as the totals of both should be equal to verify that the books are in balance.
+At the end of the audit of the organization, the auditors have final balances for all accounts available in trial balance so that they can do their job more efficiently.
 They use the general ledger to trace balances back to individual transactions of each head.

 - Account classification: Posting in the general ledger is done according to the class of accounts, but there is no such classification of accounts in the trial balance.

-- For investor use: Trial Balance is widely used by an investor for a study if they want to put money in shares of the company.
+- For investor use: Trial Balance is widely used by an investor for a study if they want to put money in company shares.
 General Ledger is not available for such use.

 Classification of types along with examples | There are broadly seven classifications of the general ledger.

 Although both are important accounting cycle, there are many differences between them.
 They both have their respective importance and timing in the business cycle.
-We can say in brief a general ledger is an account wise summary of all monetary transactions.
+In brief, a general ledger is an account-wise summary of all monetary transactions.
 In contrast, a trial balance is the debit and credit balance of such ledger accounts.

 Conclusion

-It is essential to understand the difference between the general ledger and trial balance accurately since both represent crucial steps in the preparation of year-end financial statements like Balance sheets.
+It is essential to understand the difference between the general ledger and trial balance accurately since both represent crucial steps in preparing year-end financial statements like Balance sheets.

 Recommended Articles